 As such, some form of level-setting is necessary to understand what is being referred to when we talk of a “smart contract” and particularly when we consider the relationship to “contracts” that we use time and time again today as PDF or Word documents.

 2019 has been a breakthrough year with numerous milestone developments.
 What better opportunity to use these developments to answer the critical questions: what are smart legal contracts, how are they used, and why are they useful?
-This three-part series will address these questions.
+This post will address the first question.
 If you want answers, dive in!

 So, let’s start by defining what we mean when we use the term “smart contract”?
 This is a well-trodden path (see these three examples) and, semantic appropriateness aside, one that we can answer fairly succinctly from usage of the term over the past few years.
 The term “smart contract” has come to refer to a script or series of scripts (read: computer code) that persist and execute (read: stored and run) on a blockchain or other distributed ledger system to perform some operation.
 That operation is typically — but not necessarily — used to mediate between two or more parties.
 Such a script could therefore be used to perform operations pertaining to a contract at law between parties.
 Frequently, smart contract operations will involve a cryptoasset (such as Ether).
 A fairly classic example is the release of escrowed funds based upon an event occurring such as the passage of a given time period or date.